mansong1/hce-jenkins-integration-demo/README.md

-# HCE-Jenkins Integration Demo Block
+# Notes for Demo Team

-## Considerations for Demo Team
+Here are a list of things we considered before creating this demo block.
+FYI.

 #### 1. Make the Jenkins setup simple.
 We are looking at both existing Jenkins as well as new users here